 This is what commingled property is: separate property that has been mixed with marital property.
 Sometimes courts can determine what amount of the property is separate and what amount is shared, but as you might imagine, this is not always possible to do in a clear and uncomplicated manner.
 A Chicago family law attorney at our firm can help you to understand the complicated nature of commingled property and can advocate for your rights in your divorce proceeding.

 Do you have questions about complex property division in Illinois?
 A Chicago divorce attorney can answer your questions today.
-Contact Arami Law Office to learn more about how we can help.
+Contact Arami Law to learn more about how we can help.

 How did we do?